holgerbrandl/kravis/README.md

 SessionPrefs.RENDER_BACKEND = LocalR()
 ```

-### (2) Dockerized R. This will pull and use by default the container [`rocker/tidyverse:3.5.1`](https://hub.docker.com/r/rocker/tidyverse/).
+### (2) Dockerized R.

 ```kotlin
 SessionPrefs.RENDER_BACKEND = Docker()
 ```

-This is using [`rocker/tidyverse:3.5.1`](https://hub.docker.com/r/rocker/tidyverse/) as default image, but can be configured to use more custom images as needed.
+This will pull and use by default the container [`rocker/tidyverse:3.5.1`](https://hub.docker.com/r/rocker/tidyverse/), but can be configured to use more custom images as needed.

 ### (3) Rserve